rivantsov/vita/2.Drivers/Vita.Data.MySql/README.txt

     2. Connection string must have ' Old Guids=true' to properly handle Guids
     3. MySql supports ordered columns in indexes, but there's no way to get this information when loading index columns from the database.
      So we suppress ordering; we also set all column direction to ASC after construction DbModel

+     Specific notes
+     MySql supports output params only for stored procs, not for dynamic SQL, so for identities we return inserted identity value using extra SELECT appended to INSERT statement